This collection features two categories of books related to the College of the Holy Cross.

 The first category consist of books published by Holy Cross or which describe the history, mission or other aspects of the College.

-This collection features books by the faculty of the College of the Holy Cross.
-Items that contain contributions by Holy Cross authors, such as book chapters, articles, essays, short stories, poems or plays.
+The second category includes books by the faculty of the College of the Holy Cross.
+It also includes items that have contributions by Holy Cross authors such as book chapters, articles, essays, short stories, poems or plays.
 In most cases, entries are metadata-only (not full-text) with links to library holdings when available.

 These items may be available in one of the Holy Cross Libraries or in the College Archives.